Dave Newsham: Speedworks Motorsport (2013)

 Newsham tested for Speedworks Motorsport at Donington Park on 29 November 2012.
 On 20 December, it was confirmed that he would join the team for the 2013 season.
 He finished 10th in the standings.

 AmD (2014)

-Dave Newsham signed up with AmD and drove their NGTC Ford Focus for the 2014 campaign, finishing 17th overall with a best result of 2nd.
+Newsham signed up with AmD and drove their NGTC Ford Focus for the 2014 campaign, finishing 17th overall with a best result of second.

 Power Maxed Racing (2015–2016)

-Dave Newsham signed for Power Maxed Racing in 2015 and drove their Chevrolet Cruze.
-He achieved a pair of 4th-place finishes during the year and finished 16th in the championship standings.
+Newsham signed for Power Maxed Racing in 2015 and drove their Chevrolet Cruze.
+He achieved a pair of fourth-place finishes during the year and finished 16th in the championship standings.

-Unable to secure the budget for Touring Cars in 2016, Dave ventured into the British Rallycross Championship, again driving for Power Maxed Racing.
+Unable to secure the budget for Touring Cars in 2016, Newsham ventured into the British Rallycross Championship, again driving for Power Maxed Racing.
 Halfway through the season, he was recalled to their Touring Car programme for two rounds only to fill in for Kelvin Fletcher.
-He managed a 7th place at his home race at Knockhill and 9th at Rockingham.
+He managed a seventh place at his home race at Knockhill and ninth at Rockingham.
 He placed 22nd in the standings.